abhiwand/atk/api-doc/src/main/resources/python/frame/column_mode.rst

     The name of the column that provides weights (frequencies) for the mode calculation.
     Must contain numerical data.
-    Uniform weights of 1 for all items will be used for the calculation if this parameter is not provided. max_modes_returned : int (optional)
+    Default is all items have weight of 1. max_modes_returned : int (optional)
     Maximum number of modes returned.
-    If this parameter is not provided, it defaults to 1.
+    Default is 1.

 Returns
 -------